-6.9.1 When a teacher needs to inspect rental or purchasable housing in the new location, actual and reasonable travel expenses may be refunded for one visit only.
+- 6.9.1 When a teacher needs to inspect rental or purchasable housing in the new location, actual and reasonable travel expenses may be refunded for one visit only. - Note: The actual and reasonable expenses are calculated according to Part 6.
+Employees are reimbursed 100% of the total amount.